OpenTreeOfLife/phylesystem-api/docs/open-tree-software-overview-slide-source.md

 * <code>git</code> (version control system) repository of phylografter exports
 * a script can pull down the newly-updated studies from phylografter.
 * used as the input for treemachine
-* gives us a very loose dependence between phylografter and treemachine
+* decouples phylografter and treemachine

 ---
 # treemachine